Close

 The IHA Blue Planet Prize is awarded to hydropower projects that demonstrate excellence in sustainable development.

-The prize was last awarded at the World Hydropower Congress in May 2019 in Paris, France.
+The prize was last awarded at the 2023 World Hydropower Congress in Bali, Indonesia.

 Information for applicants

-For a hydropower project to be considered for the IHA Blue Planet Prize, it must have undergone an official assessment using the Hydropower Sustainability Tools.
+For a hydropower project to be considered for the IHA Blue Planet Prize, it must have undergone an official assessment using the Hydropower Sustainability Standard.

 Projects are judged by a panel of experts selected by the IHA Board.
 Shortlisted projects not selected for the prize are recognised as ‘highly commended’.

-To be considered for the IHA Blue Planet Prize 2021, projects need to meet the following eligibility criteria:
+To be considered for the IHA Blue Planet Prize, projects need to meet the following eligibility criteria:

 • An official HSAP or HESG assessment must have been carried out after the preceding IHA Blue Planet Prize award ceremony.